eobermuhlner/java-scriptengine/README.md

 }
 ```

-The console output shows that bindings can read and write values.
+The console output shows that bindings can read and write values
+from both instance and static variables of your class.
 ```console
 Result1: Counting #1
 Variable1 message: Counting